skeetio/learngraphql-lessons/1-basics/5-fragments.md

 points: 15
 ```

-## Mixing Fragments and Fields
+## Mixing fragments and fields

 We can mix fragments and fields together.
-For an example, have a look at this query.
+As an example, have a look at this query:

 ~~~
 {